anthonyfdunphy/project-python-pp3/README.md

 ----------------------
 ### Flowchat / Wireframes

 This is a terminal operated game so there are not as many UX/UI options as previous projects.
 The terminal style favours this snake game design best I feel as it give the user a 'retro' feel to how the game is.
+Below is a basic flow chart of the logic of the snake game.
+The game begins on load of the page, the user then uses the cursor arrows to move the direction of the snake toward the food or away from the border.
+If the user hits the border or hits itself, the game ends and the users score is revealed to them.
+They are then prompted to see if they wish to play again, if they select yes then the game begins again.

 ![holding-image](https://i.imgur.com/PuHlcAk.png)

-## How to play

-The user has the option of using the arrow keys to move the snake around the terminals  placeholder text etc.etc.etc.
+When creating this game, I spoke with my mentor and the suggestion was made to liven up the game interface by added color to it.
+The game has a black background with a yellow border.
+When the user eats the food, the background of the game becomes green momentarily to give the user some visual feedback that they are progressing in the game.
+Here are example photos of the game interface with color:

 ## Technologies Used